 First Year of Blogging Report 2021 Click To Tweet

 DISCLOSURE: This post may contain affiliate links, meaning I get a small commission if you decide to make a purchase through my links, at no additional cost to you.
 Please read my full disclaimer here for more info.

-First, Why Monetize Blog?
+First, Why Monetize the Blog?

-Because running a blog cost some money.
+Because running a blog is not free.

 WordPress hosting $22.88 (must have)

 This site, Happier Freelancing use Managed WordPress Hosting EasyWP.